Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 When they hear the pain, and immediately the pain is followed by a request.
 Very often in my experience, that request is going to be heard as a demand.

-It's very important when we are in a good deal of pain about something that we be conscious that it's by really focusing on our need, making the need clear and our feelings clear.
-It's that information when people have that focus, then specific strategies that are requested, have a whole different case to them.
+It's very important when we are in a good deal of pain about something, that we be conscious, it's by really focusing on our need, making the need clear and our feelings clear.
+It's that information when people have that focus, then specific strategies that are requested have a whole different case to them.

 Then if the person goes from the pain to the request, I have suggested an activity to many couples that have consulted with me and who are interested in how can we deepen our relationship?

-I've said, Let me suggest a scary exercise for you.
+#### I've said, Let me suggest a scary exercise for you.

-Let me suggest that in your lives that you give space, regular space to dealing with a scary question, and that scary question is, what am I afraid to tell you?
-And that when you take the time to do this, the person responds by saying what is a scary message to say? really works hard. expressing that in a way that makes it clear to the other person that there's no criticism or no demand intended in what they say.
+Let me suggest that in your lives that you give space, regular space, to dealing with a scary question.

+That scary question is, what am I afraid to tell you?
+When you take the time to do this, the person responds by saying what is a scary message to say, and really works hard expressing that in a way that makes it clear to the other person that there's no criticism or no demand intended in what they say.

 It's very important that the other person, really be conscious of when people are in the most pain and have the most scary messages to say.
 Those are the ones we need to be sure we just hear what they're feeling needing and requesting and never hear any criticism or demand.

+## Needs related to sex

-Now, not too surprisingly, one of the things that people in relationships find most difficult to talk about is their sexuality, and to make it clear whether their needs relative to sex or being met.
+Not too surprisingly, one of the things that people in relationships find most difficult to talk about is their sexuality, and to make it clear whether their needs relative to sex are being met.

-One of the things that we recommend is that they get so good at expressing these scary messages that they don't wait to express them when they are sitting down.
-And have time to express.
-But they learn to express these scary messages, even while they're having sex.
+One of the things that we recommend is that they get so good at expressing these scary messages, that they don't wait to express them when they are sitting down and have time to express.
+They learn to express these scary messages, even while they're having sex.

-In fact, we suggest that to really enjoy sex, you have to know how in the middle of sex to communicate clearly scary messages.
-And in our weekends that we do for couples, we often do a little exercise on what this would look like how you would express in the middle of the sexual act, when your needs are not getting, how you could do this in a way that would be a gift to the other person.
+In fact, we suggest that to really enjoy sex, you have to know how, in the middle of sex to communicate clearly scary messages.
+In our weekends that we do for couples, we often do a little exercise on what this would look like, how you would express, in the middle of the sexual act, when your needs are not getting met.
+How you could do this in a way that would be a gift to the other person?

 32:43
-And all people find this very scary to even think of, it seems oh my goodness, how unromantic in the middle of the sexual act to express clearly what is not meeting one's needs and what would better meet them and they think boy Wouldn't that take away all the romance and joy out of sexuality that has such a conversation in the middle of the Act?
+People find this very scary to even think of.
+Oh my goodness, how unromantic, in the middle of the sexual act, to express clearly what is not meeting one's needs and what would better meet them.
+They think, wouldn't that take away all the romance and joy out of sexuality that has such a conversation in the middle of the act?

-Well, it may have that association of not being very romantic.
-And it may go against the cultural programming that if you're really competent man and woman, you don't have any problems and your sexual relationships, they just flow.
-But the reality is that to the degree to which you can be honest about such sensitive issues, even in the middle of the sexual that I predict this one of the best ways to find me enjoy sexuality more and more.
+Well, it may have that association of not being very romantic, and it may go against the cultural programming, that if you're really competent man and woman, you don't have any problems in your sexual relationships, they just flow.
+The reality is, the degree to which you can be honest about such sensitive issues, even in the middle of the sexual act, I predict this is one of the best ways to enjoy sexuality more and more.

 That could sound like this.
-One partner is in a mood for sexuality and communicate non verbally, that they might be open to this by reaching over and touching their partner in a sensitive part of the body in a gentle way trying to communicate, I'm getting turned on and would really like to get into sex with you.
+One partner is in a mood for sexuality and communicate non verbally that they might be open to this, by reaching over and touching their partner in a sensitive part of the body in a gentle way, trying to communicate, I'm getting turned on and would really like to get into sex with you.

 The other party might be really wanting to finish reading what they were reading.
 And they were really involved in it.
-Now how do you when you sense your partner right now is really in a mood for sexuality?
-How do you respond to that?
+Now how do you, when you sense your partner right now is really in a mood for sexuality, how do you respond to that?

 34:28
-Well, some people would deny their needs and feel like oh my goodness, I have to please my partner now.
-Ahey might put down with they were reading and put on a suit of smile and say, Hey, what's going on?
+Well, some people would deny their needs and feel like "oh my goodness, I have to please my partner now."
+They might put down what they were reading and put on a smile and say, Hey, what's going on?

 If they do that, and continue with the sexual act, when they're not really into it, the other person is highly likely to be sensing that they're not into it and It's probably not going to be a very enjoyable experience for both people.
-Or if it is for one to the one who gave in.
-It's going to have some association with sexuality that both people will pay for it because if we give up our needs for our partner in any aspect of relationships, everybody pays for it eventually.
+If it is for one to the one who gave in.
+It's going to have some association with sexuality that both people will pay for it because if we give up our needs for our partner, in any aspect of relationships, everybody pays for it eventually.

 If the people are courageous and skilled, honesty is nonviolent communication supports the person who was reading, but again, start with empathic response to the other person either non verbally just showing by look that we see the other person is reaching out to us sexually.
 Or might just say words that show that looks like you'd like some real closeness and love on it and the other person say Yeah.

 36:02
-And now comes how to say no. Honestly, as we've talked about, person might say, I'm torn right now, I really would like to get into it with you.
+And now comes how to say no, honestly, as we've talked about.
+A person might say, I'm torn right now, I really would like to get into it with you.
 And yet at the moment, I'm not really there.
 I'm kind of caught in this article I'm reading.
 How would it be for you if we get into this in about 20 minutes?
-So that would be how to express oneself even in the middle of intimacy, when our needs may not coincide at that moment when the needs are not the problem there.
+That would be how to express oneself even in the middle of intimacy, when our needs may not coincide at that moment when the needs are not the problem there.

 Of course, it's the strategy because in that case, the problem was that one person would like to get into the sexual act, but not at this moment.
 Their strategy was for in a different time.

-Well, of course, if we are going to be honest like that, we've got to be prepared for the other person not receiving them.
-Message empathically they might just be hearing that as a rejection.
+#### If we are going to be honest like that, we've got to be prepared for the other person not receiving the message empathically.

+They might just be hearing that as a rejection.

 And their response might sound something like this.
 Forget it.
-I'm sorry, I reached out, I should have known that that reading material was more important to you than our relationship.
+I'm sorry, I reached out, I should have known that reading material was more important to you than our relationship.

-We've got to be prepared.
-Anytime we express ourselves vulnerably we got to be prepared to empathically deal with what comes back.
-An that case, and the person might say so sounds like you're feeling really hurt you we're really in the mood right now for some real closeness and intimacy and a disappointment.
+We've got to be prepared, anytime we express ourselves vulnerably, we got to be prepared to empathically deal with what comes back.
+In that case, the person might say, so sounds like you're feeling really hurt.
+You we're really in the mood right now for some real closeness and intimacy, and are disappointmented.

-We do not take the other person statement is now we have to give in and take care of them.
+#### We do not take the other person statement is now we have to give in and take care of them.

 That wouldn't be good for either.

-Now in that situation, where we respond with words when we see the other person wanting to get into physical activity, someone might say is that going to destroy the beauty of our intimacy with others when we need to talk in the middle of something.
-Af somebody reaches out touches you in this gentle way, wouldn't it be more loving to put down whatever you are working on and get into their energy and whatever way you could?
+In that situation, where we respond with words when we see the other person wanting to get into physical activity, someone might say is that going to destroy the beauty of our intimacy with others when we need to talk in the middle of something.
+If somebody reaches out touches you in this gentle way, wouldn't it be more loving to put down whatever you are working on and get into their energy and whatever way you could?

-Well, that's one way that people define intimacy that if you really care for people in an intimate relationship, and you see what their needs are, you suppress your own needs and give to them.
-My experience is that if we give anytime out of an energy where we feel even slightly we have given in or given up our own self.
-Both people pay for it.
+*Well, that's one way that people define intimacy that if you really care for people in an intimate relationship, and you see what their needs are, you suppress your own needs and give to them.*

+> My experience is that if we give, anytime, out of an energy where we feel even slightly we have given in or given up our own self, both people pay for it.

 Because that adds up.
-And each time we give in out of that it does something to destroy the relationship.
-Af the person was honest in the way that I said, and the other person gets hurt by it, and the person who chose not to get into the sex act that moment empathizes with the other person.

-If that dialogue continues, so that in these very sensitive areas, were able to talk about it at the time and be honest, and be empathic to the other person's response, that intimacy is very powerful.
+Each time we give in, out of that, it does something to destroy the relationship.
+If the person was honest, in the way that I said, and the other person gets hurt by it, and the person who chose not to get into the sex act that moment empathizes with the other person.
+If that dialogue continues, so that in these very sensitive areas, were able to talk about it, at the time, and be honest, and be empathic to the other person's response, that intimacy is very powerful.

 In fact, I believe that it is so powerful that when we have that quality of intimacy that we can be honest, even at the most sensitive times.

-The other aspect of the intimacy in this case, the sexual act, it will get better and the Future as a result of people being able to trust that the partner is fully there, and there's no giving in or giving up.
-Now, of course, another thing that can get in the way of intimacy and hetero sexual relationships are the stereotypes that we carry about what a man's job is and what a woman's job is.
+The other aspect of the intimacy, in this case, the sexual act, it will get better in the future as a result of people being able to trust that the partner is fully there, and there's no giving in or giving up.

+## Sexual Stereotypes

+Of course, another thing that can get in the way of intimacy and hetero sexual relationships are the stereotypes that we carry about what a man's job is and what a woman's job is.

 Many people carry the idea that there are certain jobs that the man should do certain jobs that the woman should do.
 That already creates some limits to the quality of connection to can have because then people are doing things out of should energy out of have to energy, obligation energy.